Udit8348/Hard-Copy/README.md

 ## Practicality
 - Print your code!
 ## Installation Guide
+*Draft*
+**Note these are just ripped comments being used as boiler plate**
+- !/usr/bin/env python3
+- Directions:
+- Add this file to the main directory of the project
+- Open terminal to the directoy containing this script
+- use the following cmd to create the .tex file
+- python3 prosToMinted.py (@param: "name of a directory where main.tex will be created")
+- open this directory from finder and open main.tex (Requires LaTex and another package)
+- use typeset to generate the tex file
+- print and change target to save as PDF
+- Done!

+The first recursive is false and the second is true??
+Try a different directory if the one you choose doesn't work ignore the errno 17 in the terminal

+- import shutil #this just means that we need to say shutil before all the modules
+- instead we can just import the two needed modules relative to shutil
+- this means that we do not need to prefix it with shutil.*
+- the interpreter will actually not let you use the prefix anyway

+- the default breakpoints are set to anywhere so everything is preserved
+- if there is a specific case that needs to be formatted differently
+- you can manually set the break point in the tex file
+- reference the minted user guide pdf

+- delete tex folder once we have a zip copy of it

+- make rule for converting the relevant source code to a tex file
+- recipie runs a python file with a dedicated directory for all of the tex components
+- expected behavior: create tex.zip in ./docs
+- tex.zip should be uploaded to overleaf where it can easily be compiled into a pdf *Draft*

 # Contribute 💻
 Read Below and see how you can help contribute!
 Remember this is an open source project and I appreciate any feedback or help.